MiltonGreat/Vehicle-Routing-Problem-Solver/README.md

 2. **Evaluate Heuristic Algorithms**: Assess the performance of algorithms like the Nearest Neighbor heuristic, 2-opt optimization, and a hybrid approach.
 3. **Improve Upon Baseline Solutions**: Highlight improvements in route efficiency through heuristic optimizations.

-### Problem Statement

-Efficient route planning is a critical challenge in logistics, with implications for reducing delivery costs, improving customer satisfaction, and minimizing environmental impact.
-This project aims to:

-- Develop algorithms that minimize travel distance and time.
-- Provide scalable solutions that adapt to various logistical scenarios.
-- Ensure solutions are computationally efficient and practical for real-world deployment.

 ### Dataset

 The dataset used in this project is contained in the file 19MDVRP Problem Sets.xlsx.
-It consists of customer and depot locations, represented as x and y coordinates, and includes additional information relevant to the VRP.
+The dataset is sourced from an Excel file containing multiple MDVRP scenarios, each under a separate sheet named 'Problem 1', 'Problem 2', ..., up to 'Problem 19'.

+- Currently, the code explicitly loads the sheet named 'Problem 1'.
+- Future analysis can be extended to other problems by modifying the sheet name in the code.

 It includes:

 - **x coordinate**: X-axis location of customers.
 - **y coordinate**: Y-axis location of customers.